Ezaz09/Blog-Diploma-project-/README.md

 - Initialize next environment variables:
     - GMAIL_USERNAME
     - GMAIL_PASSWORD
-    - JAWSDB_URL

 If you don't want to safe photos on server, You need initialize "CLOUDINARY_URL" and change every call "uploadImageOnServer" to "uploadImageOnCloudinary".

-- After a download, write in "application.properties" url path to your database, username and password.
+- After a download, write in "application-dev.properties" url path to your database, username and password.
 This needs to made how for spring.datasource properties and as well as for spring.liquibase properties.
-- Write properties for "Email service" in "application.properties".
+- Write properties for "Email service" in "application-dev.properties".
 It's needs for sends restore password links to users.
 I'm using for this gmail, so if you wanna used for this something else, don't forget to rewrite other properties, like  "spring.mail.host".
+- Change in "application.properties" parameter "spring.profiles.active" from prod to dev, if it's needed.